KnoxKang/KnoxKang-Company-work/3D_Mapper.md

      - Run `source (Kalibr workspace you've made)/devel/setup.bash` if you are using new terminal, and run `kalibr_calibrate_imu_camera --target april_6x6_50x50cm.yaml --cam camchain-static.yaml --imu (IMU yaml file location) --bag dynamic.bag` to calibrate your cameras with IMU.
 This process will take lesser time than static calibration.

 ## Tips and tricks for calibration
 As for static calibration, You have a chance of your final reprojection error never goes under 0.2 pixel, or overall error results are never packed in 1 pixel square, or both.
 In order to adress this, you'll need to understand why do you need to calibrate your camers, and how does it work.
 All cameras will receive disorted image of the world if it has a lens.
 Thus, if you need to use it in computer vision, you need to undistort the image your camera is receiving.
 Static calibration does just that by looking at the corners of your april target, which is known to be on a straight line, and try to match those corner points in straight line by distorting the image in oposite way the lens distorts the image.
-After that procedure is done, calibration algorythm will reproject the corner spot to a infinitly far awy sky sphere, comming up with reprojection error result. <br><br> In conclusion, you'll need to
+After that procedure is done, calibration algorythm will reproject the corner spot to a infinitly far awy sky sphere, comming up with reprojection error result. <br><br> In conclusion, to get a best calibraion (which means you can omit one or two. like light condition), you'll need to
 - Shorten your camera's shutter time to minimum as much as environmental lighiting will allow.
 This is to let cameras grab the sharpest image possible.
 - Be in a very good light condition.
 This is to further shorten the shutter time.
 - Go very close to the cameras.
-- Go very far untill you cameras almost can't read your target.
+- Go very far untill your cameras almost can't read your target.
 - Go from left to right most angle from your cameras.
 - Scew (tilting your target in axis that are not parallel with imaginary line going through the center of camera sensor and the center of camera lens) your target as much as possible (Actually, you only need to scew it upward and span all over the place).